 Brian has been part of the Le Petit Chef team since day 1.
 As Vice President Marketing, he always initiates new projects to further develop and enrich the show.

-The chances of landing in Frankfurt, the fourteen most populous city in Germany, are very high.
+The chances of landing in Frankfurt, the fourteenth most populous city in Germany, are very high.
 Frankfurt is home to one of the busiest airports in the world.
 Many visitors from all over the world, traveling in and out, often decide to stay a night, to visit the cultural, educational and financial center of Europe.
-Best reason for checking out the enormous variety of restaurants and food.
-We have 13 tips for the best places to eat in Frankfurt.
+This is the perfect reason to check out the enormous variety of restaurants and food.
+We have 14 tips for the best places to eat in Frankfurt.

 Zukaya takes you on a culinary journey.
-At the restaurant in the heart of Frankfurt, located at Steigenberger Frankfurter Hof, you can enjoy modern fusion cuisine with Asian influences.
+At this restaurant in the heart of Frankfurt, located at the Steigenberger Frankfurter Hof, you can enjoy modern fusion cuisine with Asian influences.

-Look forward to dishes such as baked shrimp or gyoza for snacking and tuna tartare or beet from salt dough as starters.
+Look forward to dishes such as baked shrimp or gyoza for snacking and tuna tartare or salt-crusted beetroot as starters.
 The main courses include grilled eggplant and duck breast.
 The dessert menu treats guests with a sweet tooth very well, too.

 -